UCAS application: what happens next?

 Once UCAS has provided you with your personal ID, you will be able to register and log into UCAS track.
 When each course provider makes a decision UCAS will let you know that something has changed within your application, prompting you to log into your UCAS track.

-If you get an offer from one of our chosen courses/universities you log in and read your offer letter.
+If you get an offer from one of our chosen courses/universities you can log in and read your offer letter.
 You can also use Track to accept or decline offers (we’ll go into this in more detail below), as well as to change personal details like your address, phone number and email.

 3. Applicant Visiting Days